 HIP7562 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD10069.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 18.79 ± 0.95 miliarcseconds/year towards the north and 26.52 ± 1.07 miliarcseconds/year east if we saw them in the horizon.
+The star is moving 18.79 ± 0.95 milliarcseconds/year towards the north and 26.52 ± 1.07 milliarcseconds/year east if we saw them in the horizon.

-WASP-18 has a spectral type of F6IV/V. This means the star is a blue to white subgiant star.
-The star is 7395.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24119.7792888000000000s.
-The star has a B-V Colour Index of 0.49 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 6,327 Kelvin.
+Based on the star's spectral type of F6 , WASP-18's colour and type is yellow to white star.
+The star has a B-V Colour Index of 0.49 which means the star's temperature is about 6,140 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-WASP-18 Radius has been calculated as being 1.14 times bigger than the Sun.
-The Sun's radius is 695,800km, therefore the star's radius is an estimated 796,070.11.km.
-However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 1.08.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+WASP-18 Radius has been calculated as being 1.23 times bigger than the Sun.
+The Sun's radius is 695,800km, therefore the star's radius is an estimated 855,834.00.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 9.48 which gave the calculated distance to WASP-18 as 344.05 light years away from Earth or 105.49 parsecs.
-It would take a spaceship travelling at the speed of light, 344.05 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 10.06000 which gave the calculated distance to WASP-18 as 324.22 light years away from Earth or 99.40 parsecs.
+If you want that in miles, it is about 1,905,967,918,493,590.03, based on 1 Ly = 5,878,625,373,183.61 miles.

 The star's Galacto-Centric Distance is 7,395.00 Parsecs or 24,119.78 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.